emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

 ### 3. "Deploying" to GitHub Pages

 The [original blog post I found](https://medium.com/@mcred/supercharge-github-pages-with-jekyll-and-travis-ci-699bc0bde075) nicely outlines (in lots of words) how to deploy to GitHub Pages from Travis CI.
 The gist is that we use a Travis CI deploy to make a GitHub commit to the `master` branch of your project repository.
-In this way, you'll have at least two main branches on your repository: a `master` branch that GitHub Pages reads from, with only HTML and other site files, and a source code branch (your default branch) which will contain documentation, markdown files, Jekyll configs, etc. Here's the [documentation from Travis CI on GitHub Pages deploys on dplv2](https://docs.travis-ci.com/user/deployment-v2/providers/pages/).
+In this way, you'll have at least two main branches on your repository: a `master` branch that GitHub Pages reads from, with only HTML and other site files, and a source code branch (your default branch) which will contain documentation, markdown files, Jekyll configs, etc. [Here's the documentation](https://docs.travis-ci.com/user/deployment-v2/providers/pages/) from Travis CI on GitHub Pages deploys on dpl v2.
 ```yaml
 deploy:
   provider: pages